HKPolyU-UAV/airo_control_interface/README.md

 # AIRo Control Interface
-This project provides a quadrotor UAV control interfaces based on PX4 that uses customized outter-loop controllers.
+This project provides a PX4 based quadrotor UAV control interfaces that supports customized outter-loop controllers.
 Currently supported controllers include Model Predictive Control (MPC), Backstepping Control (BS), and Sliding-Mode Control(SMC).
-By using this package you can have functions such as auto takeoff/land, RC transmitter control, and follow external trajectory commands with customized outter-loop controllers.
-The package can be used with both Gazebo simulation and real-world quadrotors with external positioning systems such as Vicon.
+By using this package you can achieve functions such as auto takeoff/land, RC transmitter control, and follow external trajectory commands with customized outter-loop controllers.
+The package can be used with both Gazebo simulation or real-world quadrotors with external positioning systems such as Vicon.

 ## Installation